Dodgers set NL homer mark for month at 57, beat Rangers 7-2 - WHIZ News

 The 10th home run of the season for Bellinger topped Atlanta’s previous mark of 56 home runs in June 2019.
 The record came in the third inning of LA’s final game of August.
 The club is off Monday.

+Manager Dave Roberts didn’t seem interested in an asterisk for the record because the NL is using the designated hitter for the first time in the pandemic-shortened season.

+“It’s still a record,” Roberts said.
+“It’s just a byproduct of swinging at good pitches.
+I don’t know how well the ball is carrying compared to the last couple of years, but it’s amazing to see the talent that we have in our lineup.”

 The Dodgers, who have the best record in the majors, bounced back from a series-opening loss to the fading Rangers with consecutive wins.
-They now have 12 straight series victories to start the season — tied for the fifth-best season-opening run since 1969.
+They now have 12 series without a loss to start the season — tied for the fifth-best season-opening run since 1969.

-The 1990 Cincinnati Reds have the record with 17 straight series wins to start the year.
+The 1990 Cincinnati Reds went unbeaten in 17 series before losing one.
 LA is among three teams next at 14, a mark the Dodgers reached in 1977 to match the 1970 Minnesota Twins.
 Baltimore made it a trio in 1997.

+“Regardless of if you lose the first game of a series, we’re trying to win every game and there’s no panic in the clubhouse,” Roberts said.
+“So the goal is to keep winning series, and do that indefinitely.”

 LA starter Tony Gonsolin surrendered his first run after beginning the season with 16 2/3 scoreless innings, but the right-hander still doesn’t have a win to show for his 0.51 ERA.
 Gonsolin came out after three innings, the third time in four starts he was pulled without going five.

-Note: This story has been corrected to show the Dodgers are unbeaten in 12 series to start the season, but they have not won all 12.